-Identifying the signs of clergy sexual misconduct (CSM)/clergy sexual abuse (CSA) can be difficult for victims.
+Identifying the signs of clergy sexual misconduct (CSM)/adult clergy sexual abuse (ACSA) can be difficult for victims.
 This is because the church is meant to be a safe place, and clergy are obligated to have the best interests of their congregants in mind.
 When the sacred trust between a spiritual leader and follower is broken due to sexual advances on the part of the leader, confusion and disbelief are often natural responses.

-Victims may blame themselves by questioning whether they have “led on” their pastor, misinterpreted the leader’s actions, or are making a bigger deal of his/her behavior.
+Victims may experience self-blame, questioning whether they inadvertently "led on" their pastor, misinterpreted the leader's actions, or are perhaps making too much of the unwanted behavior.
 They may even be led to believe that the behavior is not wrong but is instead “God’s will,” despite the obvious sinful nature of the interactions.

 Below is a list of some potential signs of CSM.